YOUR ULTIMATE GUIDE

 There isn’t an official first section to the PAT, but we feel that maths is the best place to begin your PAT revision.
 Let’s start things off by taking a look at how you can expect the questions to look on the actual PAT paper:

-PAT Maths Multiple-Choice Questions
+PAT Maths Example Question

 PAT Mathematics Syllabus